Gauged Grade-A quality: $3-8 per square foot.

-Installation: Hiring a contractor to professionally install a slate floor can cost almost 3 times as much as the material itself.
-When negotiating a price, make sure to find out if the quote includes pre-installation prep work, materials, adhesives, post installation protective sealing treatment, cleanup, and removal of waste, in addition to the work of tiling itself.
+Installation: Hiring a contractor to professionally install a slate floor can cost almost three times as much as the material itself.
+When negotiating a price, make sure to find out if the quote includes pre-installation prep work, materials, adhesives, post-installation protective sealing treatment, cleanup, and removal of waste, in addition to the work of tiling itself.

-The cost of hiring a professional may seem daunting, buttiling a floor can be a difficult task.
-The actual work is not that complicated, but stone tends to be very heavy, so the process of moving it from place to place, and setting each tile in position can be gruelling.
+The cost of hiring a professional may seem daunting, but tiling a floor can be a difficult task.
+The actual work is not that complicated, but stone tends to be very heavy, so the process of moving it from place to place, and setting each tile in position can be grueling.
 If you do it yourself and are not familiar with the process you also run the risk of making a mistake and ruining the job, which could cost you in replacement materials.

 Slate Flooring Textures

 Gauged slate tiles: Almost all slate tiles have their backs flattened out during the refinement process.
 A straight surface, as opposed to the bumpy irregular face of natural slate, helps the tile back to bond more completely with the grout during installation.
 In some cases the backs of these materials are also scored slightly, creating even rows that can grip at the adhesive bedding even better.

 The few ungauged slate tiles that are manufactured for sale on the market are often used in outdoor locations, where they can be embedded into ground soil to act as stepping stones in gardens and backyards.

 Clefted natural slate tiles: While the backs are gauged smooth, the top showing surface of slate is often left largely unrefined, with the natural cracks, clefts, and bristles of the stone showing.
 This makes for a powerful, rugged look, that mimics the feel of the mountains which the material formed within.
 It also creates a surface that has great traction, even when it gets wet.
 With low-quality materials, you may get too much clefting making some pieces nonfunctional.